What is ROI, How to Calculate Return on Investment?

 Imagine this.
 Last month you paid $100 to ship an order to Europe.
 But this month, your shipping service has raised their prices and now you need to pay $100 for shipping to US customers and $200 for shipping the same product to European customers.
 Or perhaps your customers preordered some expensive products due to an ad on Facebook.
-As a result, your ROMI may decline, although your marketing department is doing everything correctly.
+As a result, your ROMI may decline, although your marketing strategy is correct.

-With OWOX BI, you can analyze your campaigns more deeply and automatically compare ROAS and ROMI, displaying results on a dashboard in Smart Data, Google Sheets, or Data Studio.
-As a result, you’ll be able to make conclusions about the payback of a channel based on complete data and will be able to properly distribute your budget.
+With OWOX BI, you can measure the effectiveness of your campaigns more deeply and automatically compare ROAS and ROMI, display results on a dashboard in OWOX BI Smart Data, Google Sheets, or Data Studio.
+As a result, you’ll be able to make conclusions about the payback of a channel based on complete data and will be able to properly allocate your budget.